 We want provocative, bold and constructive contributions from future leaders that address the conference themes of: ‘Make research evidence relevant, replicable, and accessible to end users’ or ‘Reduce questionable research practices, bias, and conflicts of interests in research’ (see EBM manifesto for more information)

-We are offering ten early career researchers the opportunity to present at EBMLive 2019 in a dedicated session.
+We are offering a number of early career researchers the opportunity to present at EBMLive 2019 in a dedicated session.

-The best submission will be awarded the full Doug Altman Scholarship
+The best submissions will be awarded the full Doug Altman Scholarship

-All submissions will be evaluated by the Future Leaders Committee, which includes representatives from the MMF, CEBM and the BMJ.
+All submissions will be evaluated by the Future Leaders Committee, which includes representatives from the CEBM, EBMLive Early/Mid Career Researchers and the BMJ.

 1. Submissions to made through the EBMLive call for abstracts portal